nasr7322/nasr7322/README.md

 # 💫 About Me:
 Hi there! 👋 I'm Mohamed Nasr, a Computer and Systems Engineering student at Alexandria University with a passion for software engineering, problem-solving, and creative coding.
-I enjoy building efficient solutions, exploring generative AI, and diving into projects that blend technology with art. <br><br>When I'm not coding, you'll find me designing, solving puzzles, or working on personal growth through fitness and learning.
-I'm always excited to collaborate and tackle challenging problems—feel free to connect!
+I love building efficient solutions, exploring generative AI, and working on projects that blend technology with design.

+Outside of code, I enjoy creating art, solving puzzles, and investing in personal growth through fitness and continuous learning.
+I'm always eager to collaborate and tackle meaningful challenges—feel free to connect!

 ## 🌐 Socials: